-Many people do not understand the law governing the use of typefaces and fonts.
-Others incorrectly assume that they can freely use any typeface or font for any project.
+Far too many designers and marketers incorrectly assume that they can freely use any typeface or font for logo design or any other design project.

 How is a font different from a typeface?

 A “typeface” is a set of letters, numbers and other symbols whose forms are related by repeating certain design elements that are consistently applied (sometimes called glyphs), used to compose text or other combination of characters.